 Here, I want to share some insights on how you can learn to ‘argue with yourself’ – and perhaps come to a more balanced view, possibly a positive view, or even better still, an empowering one.
-Then you can consciously choose how you are going to act, based on real-world evidence not your own inner, self-critical dialogue.

 That is the ‘critic’s choice’; your choice.

 Say it out loud to reveal the absurdity

 A good first step is to tease apart all the individual issues your inner critic has rather unhelpfully bundled together, like a ball of elastic bands – and see them for what they really are.

 Simply saying out loud the things going on in your mind makes you realise how daft they sound and how your inner critic is already on shaky ground.
 Saying them to a trusted friend and getting their perspective is another way forward, a real reality check.
 (Just be sure to choose a friend who will genuinely help you take the conversation forward – not a friend in cahoots with your inner dialogue who’ll slavishly agree with your view of the world and prove you were right all along!)

 Another technique is to use your own carefully honed, almost forensic ability to find fault in others’ arguments.
 Apply it to your own self-limiting inner dialogue and ‘pull apart’ its thoughts and conclusions.
 In truth it rarely has any genuinely credible evidence to bring forward.